-Q23: Can Member Companies directly support travel and/or accommodation or other expenses of individual Healthcare Professionals for attendance as delegates at Company Organised Events happening during or around a Third-Party Organised Educational Event?
-(Added July 2018)
+Q24: Can Member Companies directly support travel and/or accommodation or other expenses of individual Healthcare Professionals for attendance as delegates at Company Organised Events happening during or around a Third-Party Organised Educational Event?
+(Amended July 2019)

-A23: No, as from 1st January 2019, Member Companies cannot directly support travel and/or accommodation or other expenses of individual Healthcare Professionals participating as delegates in Company Organised Events which take place during, around, or at the same time and in the same approximate location as a Third-Party Organised Event.
+A24: No, as from 1st January 2019, Member Companies cannot directly support travel and/or accommodation or other expenses of individual Healthcare Professionals participating as delegates in Company Organised Events which take place during, around, or at the same time and in the same approximate location as a Third-Party Organised Event.

-Company Organised Events, including fee-for-service arrangements like Advisory Boards and Clinical Investigator meetings, may be organised at or around a Third-Party Organised Educational Event for reasons of convenience and efficiency, given the attendance of Healthcare Professionals at that Third-Party Organised Educational Event.
-In order for Member Companies to be able to directly support travel and/or accommodation or other expenses at such Company Organised Events the Healthcare Professionals must have an active role at such a Company Organised Event, rather than being mere passive attendees.
-[For example, no support shall be provided by Member Companies to Healthcare Professionals attending a Company Organised Educational Event as a delegate or trainee where this is organised at or around a Third-Party Organised Educational Event.]
-Where there is active participation by the attending Healthcare Professional, the Member Company may still only pay for the contractual remuneration and expenses agreed for the provision of the services by the healthcare Professional at the Company Organised Educational Event itself.
-Under no circumstances may a Member Company pay for incremental costs relating to the Healthcare Professional's attendance at the Third-Party Organised Educational Event, such as registration costs, hospitality, additional travel or accommodation.
+However, Company Organised Events, including fee-for-service arrangements like Advisory Boards and Clinical Investigator meetings, may be organised at or around a Third-Party Organised Educational Event for reasons of convenience and efficiency, given the attendance of Healthcare Professionals at that Third-Party Organised Educational Event.
+If such an event overlap occurs, the Member Company may only pay for the contractual remuneration and expenses agreed for the provision of the services by the Healthcare Professional at the Company Organised Education Event itself.
+Under no circumstances may a Member Company pay for incremental costs relating to the Healthcare Professional's attendance at the Third Party Organised Educational Event, such as registration costs, hospitality, additional travel or accommodation.
+Member Companies may provide flexibility in the Healthcare Professionals' travel arrangements-provided there is no additional or incremental cost involved (i.e. registration, hospitality, additional accommodation or travel).
+Moreover, the Healthcare Professionals must have an active role at such a Company Organised Event, rather than being mere passive attendees.
+[E.g. no support shall be provided by Member Companies to Healthcare Professionals attending a Company Organised Educational Event as a delegate or trainee where this is organised at or around a Third Party Organised Educational Event.].
 Specific examples of support which can and cannot be provide include the following:

-For an advisory board or a clinical investigator meeting organised at or around a Third-Party Organised Educational Event:

-- the registration fee of the Healthcare Professional to the Third-Party Organised Educational Event shall in no circumstances be covered by the Member Company as this would not be related to the services to be provided. - the flight and accommodation costs can be covered where these are tailored to the services to be provided for the advisory board or clinical investigator meeting.
-However, any possible additional costs, e.g. arising in consequence of changes to travel plans must be borne by the Healthcare Professional.

-For a satellite symposium or a booth speaker engagement taking place during the Third-Party Organised Educational Event (i.e. as part of that Third-Party Organised Educational Event):

-the Healthcare Professional's registration fee for the Third-Party Organised Educational Event can be covered but only if the Healthcare Professional's access to the satellite symposium or booth at the Third-Party Organised Educational Event is conditional upon the payment of the registration fee.
+- For an advisory board or a clinical investigator meeting organised at or around a Third-Party Organised Educational Event: - the registration fee of the Healthcare Professional to the Third-Party Organised Educational Event shall in no circumstances be covered by the Member Company as this would not be related to the services to be provided. - the flight and accommodation costs can be covered pursuant to the services provided, with the flexibility caveat noted above. - For a satellite symposium or a booth speaker engagement taking place during the Third-Party Organised Educational Event (i.e. as part of that Third-Party Organised Educational Event): - the Healthcare Professional's registration fee for the Third-Party Organised Educational Event may be covered only if the Healthcare Professional's access to the satellite symposium or booth at the Third-Party Organised Educational Event is conditional upon the payment of the registration fee.

 Where this does apply, the registration fee must, where possible, be pro rata'd to the actual attendance required in order to deliver the required services.
 E.g. if the satellite symposium is held on a single day of the three-day event, and it is possible to choose a one-day registration, that option should be selected.

 the flight and accommodation costs can only be covered if the Healthcare Professional is not already benefiting from an educational grant covering his/her attendance at the event.
-The costs shall be tailored to the services to be provide and any possible additional costs, e.g. arising from changes to travel plans must be borne by the Healthcare Professional.

-Q24: Under the Code, Chapter 3, Point 2, what is meant by "Company Organised Education Events"? (added in May 2017)
+Q25: Under the Code, Chapter 3, Point 2, what is meant by "Company Organised Education Events"? (added in May 2017)